 The Coffee Shop

 Shortly after Easter on a busy lunchtime Lucy and Anne sat having coffee.
-Lucy had her usual Latte while Anne preferred a Cappuccino.
-The two had become friends since they started working together in the large department store close to the coffee shop.
-They always had their lunch break here it had a warm homely atmosphere.
-Lucy was nearly ten years Anne’s senior in her late forties and had taken Anne under her wing since she started as a new girl over a year ago.
+Lucy having her usual Latte while Anne preferred a Cappuccino.
+The two became friends since they started working together in the large department store close to the coffee shop.
+They always came here for their lunch break; it had a warm homely atmosphere.
+Lucy, was nearly ten years Anne’s senior in her late forties she took Anne under her wing; since she started as a new girl over a year ago.

 Anne was busy talking about her new boyfriend; Lucy hardly heard her as she glanced over at the man sat opposite a few tables up.
 She guessed his age at around the late fifties, early sixties He appeared average in height with short silver hair, dressed casually, he was always very neat and tidy, as usual, he had a shopping bag with him filled with shopping; so she deduced he more than likely lived alone.